VIB-PSB/ksrates/docs/installation.rst

 4. Clone the *ksrates* repository from `GitHub <https://github.com/VIB-PSB/ksrates>`__ and install the package and its Python dependencies::

         git clone https://github.com/VIB-PSB/ksrates
-        # Starting from v2.0.0, download also this compressed file:
+        # Starting from v2.0.0, when running outside a container, download also this compressed file:
         wget https://zenodo.org/records/15225340/files/original_angiosperm_sequences.tar.gz -P ksrates/ksrates/reciprocal_retention
     	# Move to the ksrates subdirectory and install the package with ``pip``
         cd ksrates